drewm27/speakerrankings/personal-ranking-of-speaker-reviewers.md

 1. <https://www.youtube.com/@NewStuffTV1> and <https://www.youtube.com/@NewStuffTV2>
     - Not great recording quality, his microphone doesn't pick up any lower bass.
 Mostly interested in bass.
 Has been seen in Earfun and Soundcore advertisements on YouTube, likely paid by them.
 Appears to also be sponsored by Sony.
 Was paid to promote the Soundcore Boom 2 Plus and likely many other speakers.
 1. <https://www.youtube.com/@FlossyCarter>
     - Recording quality isn't very good, mostly interested in bass.
-Paid to promote the Soundcore Boom 2 Plus and likely many other speakers.
+Was paid to promote the Soundcore Boom 2 Plus and likely many other speakers.
 1. <https://www.youtube.com/@DigitalSlang>
     - Recording quality isn't very good, no comparisons or anything useful in these videos.
 Was paid to promote the Soundcore Boom 2 Plus and likely many other speakers.
 1. <https://www.youtube.com/@StusReviewsUK>